How to buy, sell and trade Zilliqa (ZIL)

 A step-by-step guide to buying ZIL

 The above exchanges allow users to purchase ZIL.
-As the majority of trading volume will be found at Huobi, let’s use Huobi as an example for this guide.
+Let’s use CoinSpot as an example for this guide.
 Follow our step-by-step guide below to find out what you need to do.

 Step 1.
 Create an account at your exchange of choice

-Using Huobi as an example, you will visit the Huobi homepage and open an account.
-By default, the website will be in Chinese, so click on the highlighted button at the very top right hand side of the screen and change the language to English.
-Next, click on "Sign up".
-You will need to enter your nationality, a strong password and an email address – which you will need to confirm by entering the code that is sent to you.
+Using CoinSpot as an example, you will visit the CoinSpot homepage and open an account.
+Click on "Register".
+You will need to enter your a strong password and an email address – which you will need to confirm by entering the code that is sent to you.
 Once your account is created, log in.

 Step 2.
 Deposit funds into your account